deitch/jsorm-i18n/README.txt

   open a browser (Firefox is best) to the site http://localhost:8080/test/test.html

 To test in nodejs:
-  cd to the root director
+  cd to the root directory
   cd to test/
-  make sure you have the right npm modules installed
+  make sure you have the right npm modules installed.
+They are all listed in package.json under devDependencies
-      npm install underscore nodeunit node ./nodetest.js <test test ...>
+      npm install underscore nodeunit jsorm-utilities node ./nodetest.js <test test ...>
       each test is the name of a section to test, e.g. calendar, core, currency, etc. separated by whitespace, or "all" for all the name of a test is a js file in the same directory, formatted as test-*.js